Tdude/lus/README.md

 > If we "save" one in a million, there are still million$ to be saved!

-## Reference

-Old working plugin implementation files are maintained in a private repo for documentation purposes and possible safety issues since I am not maintaining them.
-You should not play with possible Tb's of recordable sound files publicly.
-I figure the current repo should be mostly AI so not "my" code per sé.
-I'm merely the puzzle facilitator.

 ## Testing

 - Unit tests for each module